 Wi’am’s programming for women includes income-generating projects, employment training, legal training, and workshops on laws that protect their rights.
 Women are also taught peace and political negotiation skills and offered treatment for psychological and physical wounds caused by the conflict.
 The organization provides a space where Palestinian communities learn about reconciliation, discuss conflict resolution, and imagine a life that is not lived under occupation.

-Global Affairs Canada’s recent announcement of $4.5 million over five years to five of KAIROS’ grassroots partners in the Global South, including Wi’am Palestinian Conflict Transformation Center, signals the importance of women-led peace building.
+Global Affairs Canada provides matching funding to the Women of Courage: Women, Peace and Security program, including Wi’am: Palestinian Conflict Transformation Center.
 Donors who choose to designate the much-needed matching funds will be sending a global message that women’s voices matter, and can create lasting change.

-Thanks to this increase in funding, Wi’am’s women, peace, and security activities will be boosted to increase the capacity of women and their male allies to raise awareness about gender-based violence.
-The new funding will also build capacity of women and men to advocate for women’s rights to be enshrined in both within Palestinian and international legislation.
+Thanks to this funding, Wi’am’s women, peace, and security activities will be boosted to increase the capacity of women and their male allies to raise awareness about gender-based violence. and advocate for women’s rights to be enshrined in both within Palestinian and international legislation.